 Please note that Harborough Cinema does not show adverts before film showings and so the film or broadcast will start close to the advertised start time.
-For further details about the films and broadcasts shown in this programme please refer to our website at harboroughcinema.uk
+For further details about how to book the films and broadcasts shown in this programme please visit our website at harboroughcinema.uk

 Comedic and tragic, Chekhov’s examination of our shared humanity – our hopes, dreams, regrets – is thrust into sharp focus in Vanya.
 This production explores the kaleidoscope of human emotions, harnessing the power of the intimate bond between actor and audience to delve deeper into the human psyche.

 This is a dream of what life should be, and this film makes room for it even amidst some harsh realities.

 With an all-star cast, One Life promises to be a nuanced, beautifully performed study of a remarkable life and a powerful reminder of the value of individual acts in defence of human rights